ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 If it returns no volume scheme, then it means Big-IP is using partition formatting scheme.

 8. Import the software/hotfix image;
 To import a software/hotfix image, do the following;
     a) Log in to the Configuration utility with administrative privileges
     b) To upload the necessary ISO files, navigate to System > Software Management
     c) Click Import
-    d) Click Browse to select the SIG file (BIGIP-13.xxx.iso.384.sig).
+    d) Click Browse to select the SIG file (BIGIP-xx.xxx.iso.xxx.sig).
 This is a SHA384 signed digest
     e) Click Import again
-    f) Click Browse to select the ISO file (BIGIP-13.x.x.x.x.xxxx.iso)
+    f) Click Browse to select the ISO file (BIGIP-xx.x.x.x.x.xxxx.iso)
     g) Click Import
     h) Click Import again
     i) Click Browse to select the pem file (archive.pubkey.xxxxxxxxx.pem).
 Download 3072 bit one since the SIG is using 3072 bit RSA public key